cwervo/jsconfeu-2018/README.md

-# All In Your Head - An Art Installation
+# "Pore" - An Art Installation

 A WebVR art installation for JSConf EU 2018.